 The Writing Retreat

 The Writing Retreat is a collaboration between me and Kath Morgan, a fellow writing tutor in South Cornwall.
 We offer 5-night residential retreats, one day writing events, non-residential weekends, live online courses, and video courses you can watch in your own time.
 Sign up for The Writing Retreat news here and you’ll receive some free ‘taster’ videos to introduce us.
+You’ll be first to hear when we release new dates for our popular residential retreats, and new activities such as writing weekends near Falmouth and writing Sundays in Flushing.

 Mylor Writers: the ‘writing gym’

 The fee is £8.00 per person, payable in advance by BACS or cash on the day.
-Just bring your pen and notebook.
-New faces are always welcome, and if you wonder what to write about, inspiration is provided.
-Dates for 2024 are here
+Dates for 2024 are here.
+Contact me here to receive monthly alerts about these sessions.

 ‘Trevow’, a community novel

-I was fortunate to receive funding from the Arts and Humanities Research Council in 2017, to carry out a PhD Falmouth University.
+I was fortunate to receive funding from the Arts and Humanities Research Council in 2017, to carry out a PhD hosted by Falmouth University.
 My question was ‘How can the novel be a vehicle for community participation?’
 I found the answer with a group of volunteers who have collaborated on a novel set in Cornwall.

 You can read it here and if you would like to know how it was made, please contact me for information here.